 Free Entrance Days at US National Forests

 Every year, the US Forest Service offers days when guests can enjoy the US Forest Service sites for free!
-The US National Forest Service waives recreation fees at most day-use sites on lands managed by the agency on these fee-free days.
+The US National Forest Service waives recreation fees at most day-use sites on lands the agency manages on these fee-free days.

 The mission of the USDA Forest Service is to “sustain the health, diversity, and productivity of the nation’s forests and grasslands to meet the needs of present and future generations.”

-Participation in promotions (like these free days) by concession-operated sites may vary, so always check details in advance of your trip.
+Participation in promotions (like these free days) by concession-operated sites may vary, so always check details before your trip.

 Quick Article Navigation: